tawantinsuyurunakunarayku/HMM/README.md

 Each step of the experiment are described  in REPORT.MD.

-* In order to build the Quechua Language recognation system, we need first to **prepare the data** for both training and testing.
+* In order to build the Quechua Language recognation system, we need first to [Prepare the data](https://drive.google.com/drive/u/0/folders/1fHwoLwzGrpomTLvOfxhhxFf1WR_o5Yf2) for both training and testing.
 We need first to create a grammar for the system, wich will represent the chain of a spoken words beginning and ending with a silence `sil`.
 We will use also the [Quechua language dictionary](https://siminchikkunarayku.pe/), this dictionnary will allow to create a list of diphones representing each word.
 We will have also to extract the features of each recording from the `train`and `dev` datasets, using the `HCompV` command.

 * In a second time, we will train a **diphone** Hidden Markov Model.
 The model will be re-estimate after introducing short pauses into the transcription in order to increase it's accuracy.
 We will also use the `HVite` command to align the phones with the training data.